stevepap5/contact-us-form/README.md

 # About the project
-I build a Contact Us Form for a website and you'll learn how to integrate a Web3Forms API to build this contact Form.
+I build a Contact Us Form for a website which integrate with a Web3Forms API to build this contact Form.
 [https://www.frontendpro.dev/_next/image?url=https%3A%2F%2Fres.cloudinary.com%2Fdi5hmgowi%2Fimage%2Fupload%2Fv1%2Fchallenges%2Fcontact-us-form%2Fdesktop-cover.png&w=640&q=75]

 # Getting Started with Create React App